 I am an applied microeconomist with a broad interest in development and labor economics.
 I focus on the empirical microeconomic analysis of development policies, social welfare analysis, and causal inference.
 My current research explores human capital and productivity – often having the role of information, norms, and technology as a cross-cutting theme.

-I also work as a research fellow at the BRAC Institute of Governance and Development (BIGD), BRAC University.
+I am working as a research fellow at the BRAC Institute of Governance and Development (BIGD), BRAC University.
 In addition to research activities, I work on the WEE-DiFine initiative.